snxd/interop-simple/README.md

 cmake --build build --config Debug
 ```

 The target architecture of the shared library must match the architecture of the DIRECT client you are using.
 For example, if you are using host.exe for 32-bit Windows, then you must configure for x86 by using CMake argument `-A Win32`.
+If configuring on Windows, it is recommended that you statically link against MSVC runtime using `-D CMAKE_MSVC_RUNTIME_LIBRARY=MultiThreaded` to prevent the user from having to install the Visual C++ runtime separately.

 ### Setup Instructions